Explore epidemiology as it relates to the role of physical therapy in primary care.

 - Create a plan to provide community services that reduce risk of injury and disease for diverse age and ethnic groups.

-- Select prevention and intervention strategies and procedures to promote wellness that incorporate evidence-based practice.
+- Select prevention and intervention strategies and procedures to promote wellness that incorporates evidence-based practice.